conrad/spear/TO_DO.md

 - Be able to view original with highlighting on phrase found.
 - Allow near matches, anything else?
 - Modal for waiting
+- Enable toggling search as used when you add a phrase.

 ## Styling